-J. Recycled Water
+K. Recycled Water

 The State Water Resources Control Board (State Water Board) adopted the Policy for Water Quality Control for Recycled Water (Recycled Water Policy) on February 3, 2009, and then amended the Policy on January 22, 2013.
 The State Water Board approved a second amendment to the Recycled Water Policy on December 11, 2018, with an effective date of April 8, 2019.
-This Order implements the Recycled Water Policy.
+This Order implements the Recycled Water Policy by requiring the Discharger to report the volume of treated wastewater discharged to the leach field.